Guo Pei

 Guo Pei (郭培, [ku̯ó pʰěɪ̯], born 1967) is a Chinese fashion designer.
 She is best known for designing dresses for Chinese celebrities, and in America for Rihanna's trailing yellow gown at the 2015 Met Gala.
 Guo is the first born-and-raised Asian designer to be invited to become a guest member of the Chambre Syndicale de la Haute Couture.
 In 2016, Time listed her as one of the World's 100 Most Influential People.
+She founded a Chinese wedding dress brand, and in 2025 held her own theme exhibition in Paris, France, "Golden Thread – Costume Art from North Africa to the East".

 Early life and early start

 Guo was born in Beijing in 1967.
 Guo was born to two members of China's Communist Party, her father being a former battalion leader of the People's Army and her mother being a kindergarten teacher.
 In an interview with Forbes magazine, she recalls her father having thrown away her sketches and paintings as a child.
 In the same interview Guo says she got her start in sewing at the age of 2 years old, helping her mother make clothes for the winter and developed her love for dressmaking.
 During her childhood, Mao suits were considered the only correct form of clothing and Guo Pei defied this with loose-fitting dresses.

 Despite the otherwise oppressive fashion enforced, she still went to study and graduate from Beijing Second Light Industry School with a degree in fashion design in 1986.
 Guo Pei's graduation was also at a good time since post-Mao reforms were being implemented by Deng Xiaoping.
 Guo Pei found a job at one of China's first privately owned clothing brand manufacturers, Tianma.
 She states that there was a sudden demand for fashion that grew in China, with one of her most popular factory designs being a brightly colored winter coat with a hood.
 She left the company in 1997 to form her own fashion brand.